Artificial Intelligence and Dual Contract: Introduction

 This paper contributes to an emerging literature that applies AI modeling in economics and finance.
 Recent literature in AI economics has been actively studying reinforcement learning that particularly utilizes the Q-learning method as the tool for experimental economics.
-These include \cite{erev1998predicting}, \cite{10.1257/aer.102.5.2018}, \cite{calvano2020artificial}, \cite{https://doi.org/10.1111/1756-2171.12383}, \cite{kasy2021adaptive}, \cite{10.1257/pandp.20221059}, among many others.
+These include studies on learning and equilibrium selection in games (\cite{erev1998predicting}, \cite{waltman2008q}, \cite{klein2021autonomous}), the role of AI in algorithmic pricing and potential collusion (\cite{10.1257/aer.102.5.2018}, \cite{calvano2020artificial}, \cite{klein2021autonomous}), adaptive learning in economic settings (\cite{kasy2021adaptive}), and exploration of algorithmic biases and their impact (\cite{10.1257/pandp.20221059}).
 In contrast, our application of AI is motivated economically by the challenges observed in conventional dynamic contract theory and the pressing need for theoretically approximating humanity.
 We contribute conceptually by introducing a novel quantitative framework to solve the AI-based dual-contracting problem in a relatively transparent and interpretable modeling space.

-This paper hopes to usefully complement the rich theoretical literature on optimal contracting and principal-agent problems, such as \cite{innes1990limited}, \cite{schmidt1997managerial}, \cite{levin2003relational}, \cite{demarzo2006optimal}, \cite{demarzo2007optimal}, \cite{biais2007dynamic}, \cite{sannikov2008continuous} \cite{he2009optimal}, \cite{biais2010large}, \cite{garrett2012managerial}, \cite{demarzo2012dynamic}, \cite{edmans2012dynamic}, \cite{zhu2013optimal}, \cite{garrett2015dynamic}, and \cite{zhu2018myopic}.
+This paper hopes to usefully complement the rich theoretical literature on optimal contracting and principal-agent problems, such as \cite{innes1990limited}, \cite{schmidt1997managerial}, \cite{levin2003relational}, \cite{demarzo2006optimal}, \cite{demarzo2007optimal}, \cite{biais2007dynamic}, \cite{sannikov2008continuous} \cite{he2009optimal}, \cite{biais2010large}, \cite{garrett2012managerial}, \cite{demarzo2012dynamic}, \cite{edmans2012dynamic}, \cite{zhu2013optimal}, \cite{garrett2015dynamic}, and \cite{zhu2018myopic}, among many others.
 The optimal contract in these papers is typically highly complex, and they must engage several bounded assumptions or conditions to ensure the model's tractability.
 Note that most of these studies must suppose a specific scenario, such as one principal and one agent.
-In contrast, our paper considers a fairly general dual-contract setting with two principals and one agent, under a tractable AI setting, the model is to deliver quantitative analysis in a dynamic multi-period setting and calibrate the model parameters using real data.
+In contrast, our paper considers a fairly general dual-contract setting with two principals and one agent, under a tractable AI setting, the model is able to deliver quantitative analysis in a dynamic multi-period setting and calibrate the model parameters using real data.